fedluc/HSMC/README.md

 The key-words and the numerical inputs which are expected for each key-word are listed below:

+* **Chemical potential**: The chemical potential can be computed via the Widom insertion method via the keyword `widom` which requires two numerical values: (1) The number of insertions that have to be performed each time the chemical potential is sampled and (2) the sampling interval.
+The output is written to the file *chem_pot.dat*.
+Default: `widom 100 0`.

 * **Density**: The density is specified via the keyword `rho` followed by a numerical value for the density normalized.
                 For NpT simulations this value of the density is only used to assign the total number of particles.
 Default: `rho 0.5`.